 The annual leave allowance will be 25 working days a year.
-This allowance is subject to the usual conditions regarding the granting of annual leave and is on the basis of a five-day week and is exclusive of the usual public holidays.
+This allowance is subject to the usual conditions regarding the granting of annual leave and is on the basis of a 5-day week and is exclusive of the usual public holidays.

-Secrecy, Confidentiality and Standards of Behaviour

-Official Secrecy and Integrity
+Secrecy, Confidentiality and Standards of Behaviour Official secrecy and Integrity

-The appointment will be subject to the provisions of the Official Secrets Act 1963, as amended by the Freedom of Information Act 2014.
-Successful candidates will agree not to disclose to unauthorised third parties any confidential information either during or subsequent to the period of employment.
+During the term of the probationary contract, an officer will be subject to the Provisions of the Official Secrets Act, 1963, as amended by the Freedom of Information Act 2014.
+The officer will agree not to disclose to unauthorised third parties any confidential information either during or subsequent to the period of employment.